The Wicked Buddah Baby

-The Wicked Buddah Baby is the debut solo studio album by American rapper 3-2, a member of Blac Monks and Screwed Up Click, from Houston, Texas.
+The Wicked Buddah Baby is the debut solo studio album by American rapper Mr. 3-2, a member of Blac Monks and Screwed Up Click, from Houston, Texas.
 It was released on September 17, 1996, via Rap-A-Lot Records and Noo Trybe Records.
 It features guest appearances from 8Ball & MJG, Sonia Moore, Southside Playaz, Too Short and UGK.
 The album peaked at number 28 on the US Billboard Top R&B/Hip-Hop Albums chart and number 13 on the Heatseekers Albums chart.